Why It's Not Risky to Invest In Your Business

 Additionally, don’t put all your money in.

-Richard Wilson, family office authority, says that the ultra-wealthy focus their investing strategy, rather than diversifying.
-That’s not only how they create their massive wealth, but how they maintain it and continue growing.
+Richard Wilson, family office authority, says that the ultra-wealthy focus their investing strategy rather than diversifying.
+That’s how they not only create their massive wealth but also maintain it and continue growing.

-How many people do you know who started with very little money and created a lot of wealth with income property investments or business ownership, as an active investor?
+How many people do you know who started with very little money and created a lot of wealth with income property investments or business ownership as active investors?
 I know several, many of whom have been guests on our podcast.

 However, how many people do you know who started with very little money and created a lot of wealth in the stock market as a passive investor?
 I can’t name any.